warmana/cloudant-docs-fork/docs2017/src/api/using_views.md

 {:codeblock}

 For example,
-if you have a database that returns ten results when viewing with a `startkey` of "alpha" and an `endkey` of "beta", you would get no results when reversing the order.
+if you have a database that returns 10 results when you use a `startkey` of `alpha` and an `endkey` of `beta`, you would get no results with a reversed order.
 The reason is that the entries in the view are reversed before the key filter is applied.

-_Example illustrating why reversing the order of `startkey` and `endkey` might not yield any results, using HTTP:_
+_Example that uses HTTP to illustrate why reversing the order of `startkey` and `endkey` might not yield any results:_

 ```http
 GET /recipes/_design/recipes/_view/by_ingredient?descending=true&startkey="beta"&endkey="alpha" HTTP/1.1